-In the centuries that followed, numerous clockwork "calculation machines" were created.
+Numerous clockwork "calculation machines" were created in the following centuries.
 Generally, these fulfilled a single purpose.

 Who invented computers?

-Charles Babbage, an English polymath, is often thought of as "the man who invented computers".
-From 1822 until his death in 1871, he designed 3 computers, but never actually constructed any of them, due to lack of funding.
+Charles Babbage, an English polymath, is often thought of as "the man who invented computers.”
+From 1822 until his death in 1871, he designed three computers, but never actually constructed any of them due to lack of funding.

-In Babbage's time calculations were typically done by human computers and were frequently full of error.
-He saw mechanical computers as a way to remove error.
-Over a 10 year period, he received a staggering £17,000 (over £2,000,000 in 2020) from the British government, unfortunately, they eventually lost faith in his idea and cut the funding.
+In Babbage's time, calculations were typically done by human computers and were frequently full of error.
+He saw mechanical computers as a way to remove the error.
+Over 10 years, he received a staggering £17,000 (over £2,000,000 in 2020) from the British government.
+Unfortunately, they eventually lost faith in his idea and cut the funding.

 The first electrical computers and WW2

-As we all know, necessity is the mother of invention and never was that more true that during WW2!
+As we all know, necessity is the mother of invention,n and never was that more true than during WW2!
 During this period, electromechanical computer technology speed rocketed.

-Early electromechanical computers were a sort of hybrid between modern electrical computers and analog computers.
-Electric switches drove mechanical relays, although parts still wore out quickly, electrical switches could open and close around 1,000 times faster than mechanical ones, making electromechanical computers much, much faster.
+Early electromechanical computers were a hybrid between modern electrical computers and analog computers.
+Electric switches drove mechanical relays, and although parts still wore out quickly, electrical switches could open and close around 1,000 times faster than mechanical ones, making electromechanical computers much quicker.